 When buying real estate in Japan, many of the taxes are based on the fixed asset value of the individual property, which is different to the purchase price.
 If you have narrowed down your search to a few properties, your agent should be able to provide you with a general estimate of the taxes and costs.

-In any case, plan for the taxes to be equivalent to around 6~7% on top of the purchase price.
+In any case, plan for the fees and taxes to be equivalent to around 6~7% on top of the purchase price.

 Stamp tax is paid when signing a construction contract, sales contract or mortgage contract.
 The tax is based on the purchase price.